 Hidden SSIDs make it harder for hackers to find your router.
-This prevents them from exploiting known vulnerabilities in your network.
+This invisibility can prevent them from exploiting known vulnerabilities in your network.
 Also, you need to hide the network by blocking your router from sending out its identifier.

-Note that existing connected devices already have connection data stored, but others won’t be able to as they’ll usually see ‘Hidden network’.
+Note that existing connected devices already have connection data stored, but others don’t as they’ll usually see ‘Hidden network.’
 If you need to add new devices later, you can temporarily turn on the SSID broadcast to let your new device see the network.
 Once the connection is up, you can then make the network hidden again.

 Your router would have come with a default username and password.
 Leaving these unchanged makes it easier for hackers to access your network; they can look for its default credentials by going to specific sites.
 So, you need to change the default username password.
-Please use strong and unique passwords.
+Please use strong, unique, and complex passwords.

 You also need to limit access to the Admin credentials to only your family members.
 Also, it is a good habit to change them frequently.
-If your router supports the option of setting up a ‘guest’ network with its separate SSID and password, you can set up a guest account.
-Your guests can connect to the internet without you having to share your main password.
+If your router supports the option of setting up a ‘guest’ network with its separate SSID and password, you should set one up.
+Your guests can connect to the internet without you having to share your primary password.

 WiFi Protected Setup (WPS) allows new devices to be recognized on the network and then connect to the router.
 If your router has a WPS button at the back, pressing it will add the device to the network with the login credentials.
 Otherwise, you can use an eight-character numeric code that needs to be entered into the network settings of the device.